-During the assessment, evaluation, and care planning process risks are assessed such as: identifying support systems or lack thereof, and confusion factors.
+During the assessment, evaluation and care planning process risks are assessed such as: identifying support systems or lack thereof, and confusion factors.
 Once the assessment/evaluation process identifies possible risk factors and needs, a determination is made as to whether or not these factors will be alleviated through service planning, or if referrals should be made to and coordinated with other community supports.
 These needs are noted on the Participant Choice Statement in order to document what actions are taken to mitigate any risk problems.
-DSDS staff are trained to facilitate a conversation regarding back-up plan arrangements with every participant.
-Back-up plans are developed specific to the participant's needs.
-During the assessment process, participants are made aware of the need to have in place back-up plans to address contingencies such as emergencies, natural or human-made disasters, failure of the waiver provider staff to be in the home as scheduled, etc. Types of back-up arrangements that could be utilized are discussed and identified with the participant and documented on the assessment tool, which is a companion document to other service planning documents.
+During the assessment process, participants are made aware of the need to have in place back-up plans to address contingencies such as emergencies, natural or human-made disasters, failure of the waiver provider staff to show up as scheduled, etc. Types of back-up arrangements that could be utilized are discussed and identified with the participant and documented on the assessment tool, which is a companion document to other service planning documents.
 These arrangements could include but are not limited to: awareness of emergency contact number for the waiver provider, contact names/phone numbers of individuals that could be reached 24/7, listing of family members or others that are willing/ready to act as back-up aides or assist participant in various ways, arrangements with someone to check on participants on an at least daily basis, and registration with utility companies to ensure utilities are returned to service quickly, if necessary.

 Additionally all qualified providers are subject to universal reporting of abuse, neglect, or exploitation.
 Missouri statute also includes specific language in certain sections that mandate various entities to report abuse, neglect, or exploitation.
 When abuse, neglect, or exploitation indicators are noted during assessment/evaluation process, a report is to be made to the DHSS Central Registry Unit as outlined in G-1-b.
 Response to the report is further defined in G-1-d.
 Strategies to mitigate identified risk of abuse, neglect, or exploitation to the participant are discussed with the participant by DSDS staff and developed within a protective service plan as outlined in G-1-e.